 5. Cruiser Bikes

 Cruiser bikes are similar to hybrid bikes in design.
-They also feature flat handlebars to remain upright while cycling and large cushioned saddles for comfort.
-Cruiser bikes also come with fat tires for maximum riding comfort.
+They feature flat handlebars to help you stay upright while cycling, and they have large, cushioned saddles for maximum comfort.
+Plus, their fat tires make for a smooth ride.

 Top 14 Best bikes for 300-lb man